 The Watermelon + Fennel Summer Salad

-Here’s the scene: you’re sprawled out on the beach, glistening from the sun mixed with salt-water, rifling through your latest summer read, and you need to pair this picture of bliss with something delicious, hydrating, and crisp.
+Here’s the scene: you’re sprawled out on the beach, glistening from the sun mixed with salt-water and rifling through your summer read.
+You crave to pair this picture of bliss with something hydrating and crisp.
 Enter, this Watermelon + Fennel salad.
-Watermelon is 92% (!!) water which can be clutch when you’re parched from all the vitamin D. We love this recipe because:
+Watermelon is 92% water which can replenish your systems from all the vitamin D. We love this recipe because:

 Fennel and sumac are high in Vitamin C, which helps with the formation of collagen.
 Fennel also aids in digestion and is a source of fiber, which feeds your gut bacteria and is naturally detoxifying.
 Sumac is a dried and crushed berry from the sumac bush with a sour, tangy taste.
-It’s high in antioxidants, and Vitamin C, which helps reduce the signs of aging, your heart stay strong, and neutralizes free radicals that can cause cancer.
+It’s high in antioxidants, properties that reduce the signs of aging, support a healthy heart, and neutralize harmful free radicals.

 Watermelon + Fennel Salad